Delinda Hanley : Cutting off aid to Israel is the logical, economical and ethical thing for Americans to do.

 2014 National Summit – Reassessing US Israel special relationship

 The above web page provides the order and general times of the speakers.

 For more information visit the websites of the sponsors: the Council for the National Interest, The Institute for Research: Middle Eastern Policies, the Washington Report on Middle East Affairs, and If Americans Knew.

-Posted by VTN on March 15, 2014, With 0 Reads, Filed under Charities & Giving, Corruption, Education, Government & Politics, Legislation, Life, Of Interest, Personal Finance.
+Posted by VTN on March 15, 2014, With 0 Reads, Filed under Corruption, Government, Legislation, Life, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 You can leave a response or trackback to this entry